This comprehensive tour of China visits

 Morning excursion to the Terracotta Warriors,

-followed by a visit to the Xian Art Museum and a
+Temple of Heaven, Beijing followed by a visit to the Tang Bo Art Museum

 Morning tour of the city walls, then continue to